mikestead/lighthouse-batch/README.md

         --accessibility 100 \
         --fail-fast

-The `--fail-fast` option will error as soon as a budget is exceeded and skip pending sites.
+The `--fail-fast` option will error as soon as a budget is not met and skip pending sites.

 #### All options